 Our original rationale was to offer a Ti Sarana Confirmation Ceremony only to persons

-particularly interested in our Bright Dawn Institute's Way of Oneness approach to
+particularly interested in our Bright Dawn Center’s Way of Oneness approach to Buddhism.

-Buddhism.
-This would involve persons whom we came to know and whom we felt understood
+This would involve persons whom we came to know and whom we felt understood our vision

 This perspective was broadened to provide the Ti Sarana Ceremony as a general gate

 to the Buddhist path.
 The purpose of the ceremony is to function as a personal expression

 of an individual's wish to confirm and deepen his or her commitment to the Buddhist

 path.
 Our confirmation ceremony does not necessarily imply that one becomes a follower

 of a particular approach or tradition.
 Although it is still felt that in-person participation